vykuang/aoc-2023/README.md

 - compare with our constraint
 - if any one set does not match, mark as not possible
 - else add game ID to total

+Compare with constraints:

+- collect counts by color for each game_id
+- compare the max with our constraint
+- if none surpass constraint, then add game_id to total

+### d2 part 2

+what is the *fewest number of cubes of each color* that make the games possible?

+- collect the max for each set, from each game
+- get the product of the maximums
+- sum the products

+## day 3

+Given a schematic of numbers, periods, and symbols, find all numbers adjacent (even diagonally) to a symbol, not including periods.
+Sum those numbers